Edyta Piasecka

-Edyta Piasecka is a Polish dramatic coloratura soprano.
+Edyta Piasecka, is a Polish soprano.
+She has been a resident artist at Opera Krakowska since 2002; a position she remains in as of 2024.

 Biography

+Edyta Piasecka was born in Kraków, Poland.
 She graduated from the Academy of Music in Kraków.

-She participated in a range of master classes, including, a. o. the Internationale Bachakademie Stuttgart and courses led by Antonina Kawecka, Christian Elsner, Ryszard Karczykowski and Izabela Kłosińska.
+She participated in a range of master classes, including, a. o. the Internationale Bachakademie Stuttgart with Anna Reynolds, and courses led by Antonina Kawecka, Christian Elsner, Ryszard Karczykowski and Izabela Kłosińska.